Q How is the North East Finance for Business Fund financed?

 Q How much funding is available?

-A A total of £159.5m is available across the seven product funds for investment up to the end of 2015
+A A total of £159.5m was invested across seven product funds up to the end of 2016.

 Q For how long is the North East Finance for Business Fund open?